-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 While a high stakes beginning captivates readers, it will only get them so far before the excitement starts to wear off.

-As your story’s conflict progresses, the risks to your main character must intensify, keeping the reader invested in turning pages to find out what happens.
+As your story's central conflict progresses, the risks to your main character must intensify, keeping the reader invested in turning pages to find out what happens.
 Once you’ve laid the foundation for high suspense and captured your reader’s attention, you need to up the ante.
-Similar to the stakes of a hand of poker.
+Similar to the stakes in a hand of poker.

 Finding ways to do this is not always easy, but when you put forth the effort, the results can be spectacular!

-In this article, you’ll find practical strategies and tips you can use to do this.
+In this article, you'll find practical strategies and tips you can use to raise the level of stakes in your story.

 A False Ending Raised My Story's Stakes